 Once you’ve bought your pass online, you can either print it out or save it to your phone for scanning at the park.
 Visitors with an iPhone can save the pass to the Wallet app on their phone and it will automatically appear on the lock screen as they approach the park.

-When you get the the Uluru-Kata Tjuta entry station, use the left-hand lane and scan the QR code on your pass to open the gate.
-Easy!
+When you get to the Uluru-Kata Tjuta entry station, use the left-hand lane and scan the QR code on your pass to open the gate.

 What if you can’t buy a pass online?

 Pre-purchasing your pass online is the quickest and easiest way to start your adventure in Uluru-Kata Tjuta.